pyladies-bratislava/flask-backend/backend/GoogleCalendarAPI_docs.md

  - [google-auth-oauthlib](https://pypi.org/project/google-auth-oauthlib/)
  - [google-auth](https://pypi.org/project/google-auth/)

-The credentials stored in Heroku are used for authentification.
+The credentials stored in Heroku are used for authentication.